Optimizing Alerts with Conditions

 • Added text is not Empty

-• Added Text length is greater than 10.
+• Added Text length is greater than 10

-Alert on price increase only
+Alert on price increases only

-Added Text has number that increased more than 0
+• Added Text has number that increased more than 0

-Added text matches regular expression your-keyword with gm (Flag)
+• Added text matches regular expression your-keyword with gm flag

-Alert on Alphabet changes only
+Alert on alphabetic changes only

-• Added text matches regular expression [a-zA-Z]{1,} with gim (Flag)
+• Added text matches regular expression [a-zA-Z]{1,} with gim flag

 Regex condition